Mike Shanahan: Potential return to coaching

 Shanahan has not held a coaching position since his dismissal from the Washington Redskins in 2013.
-In 2015, he was interviewed by the Buffalo Bills and Chicago Bears for their vacant head coaching spots, as well as the Oakland Raiders, whom he previously coached from 1988–1989, when the club was based in Los Angeles.
-Shanahan was also interviewed for the vacant head coaching spot by the San Francisco 49ers in 2015, whom Shanahan previously served as their offensive coordinator/quarterbacks coach from 1992–1994 and was part of the 1994 team that won Super Bowl XXIX.
+In 2015, he was interviewed by the Buffalo Bills and Chicago Bears for their vacant head coaching spots, as well as the Oakland Raiders, whom he previously coached from 1988 to 1989, when the club was based in Los Angeles.
+Shanahan was also interviewed for the vacant head coaching spot by the San Francisco 49ers in 2015, whom Shanahan previously served as their offensive coordinator/quarterbacks coach from 1992 to 1994 and was part of the 1994 team that won Super Bowl XXIX.
 Coincidentally, the 49ers would hire his son, Kyle Shanahan as their head coach 2 years later.
 In 2016, Shanahan was nearly hired as the head coach of the Miami Dolphins before they hired Chicago Bears offensive coordinator Adam Gase for the vacant spot on January 9, 2016.
-On August 17, 2019, it was revealed that the Denver Broncos, whom Shanahan previously coached from 1995–2008, nearly re-hired him as head coach in 2018 before their decision to retain Vance Joseph on January 1, 2018.
+On August 17, 2019, it was revealed that the Denver Broncos, whom Shanahan previously coached from 1995 to 2008, nearly re-hired him as head coach in 2018 before their decision to retain Vance Joseph on January 1, 2018.